 My life, our whole life as a family has never been the same since.
 More than anything else in my life, this single event has defined and shaped me.
 Not a day goes by that I do not curse myself for not keeping him safe that morning.

 I do not include this part to my life story looking for pity.
-I have seen enough of this to world to know that the state of security in which we live is only enjoyed by a small percentage of humanity.
+I have seen enough of this world to know that the state of security which we in St Albert enjoy is only experienced by a very small percentage of humanity.
 For most of the rest of the world, losing a child is almost an inevitable matter of course.
 This acknowledgement does not diminish the pain and loss, but it creates some perspective in that we have not been the first family to suffer a tragedy like this, nor will we be the last.
 I guess it reinforces in me that I really only have two choices; to give up and stop living, or to keep moving forward even though our lives will never be the same.

 In the depths of my being I know I will get the chance to be with him again.
 This promise, I can’t say that it brings me hope.
 A better description is that it keeps me from falling into a state of perpetual despair.
 He was a perfect little soul.
 All I can do is pray that when my day comes, I will accept God’s grace and be with him once more.